-- a plenary introduction to Wageningen University and the VLAG Graduate School by the Rector Magnificus of Wageningen University and the scientific director of VLAG; - NUTRIM Review Committee introduction with the Dean of FHML at Maastricht University (UM), the scientific director and PhD programme coordinator of NUTRIM; - sub-committee sessions with all individual chair groups and research lines (leaders and key staff);
+- a plenary introduction to Wageningen University and the VLAG graduate school by the Rector Magnificus of Wageningen University and the scientific director of VLAG; - Subcommittee introduction with the Dean of FHML at Maastricht University, the scientific director of NUTRIM and the Maastricht PhD programme coordinator; - sub-committee sessions with all individual chair groups and Research Lines (leaders and key staff);

-- a meeting with the PhD councils at both universities - a Wageningen meeting with the director general of the Agrotechnology and Food Sciences Group involved and representatives of the VLAG International Advisory Board and VLAG Management Team. - a final plenary debriefing meeting with the scientific directors of VLAG and NUTRIM, representatives of the chair groups, Dean of Sciences, and the Rector of Wageningen University
+- a meeting with the VLAG PhD councils at both universities - a Maastricht meeting with the director general of the Sciences Group involved and representatives of the VLAG International Advisory Board and VLAG Management Team. - a final plenary debriefing meeting with the scientific directors of VLAG and NUTRIM, representatives of the chair groups, Dean of Sciences and the Rector of Wageningen University

-The Review Committee comprised 13 peer members and two secretaries (annex 3).
-The final report with the conclusions and recommendations was formulated according to the formats that have been provided to the Review Committee.
+The Peer Review Committee comprised 13 peer members and two secretaries (annex 3).
+The final report with the conclusions and recommendations was formulated according to the formats that have been provided to the peer review committee.
 The draft report was presented to the director of VLAG to redress any (factual) errors.

-The Review Committee was impressed by the thorough and excellent preparation and execution of the review documents.
-The chair of the Review Committee acknowledges the sound preparation (meeting with the International Advisory Board, phone and skype contacts prior to the meeting), the new format for the site visit (representation of the research units to be interviewed), and attention to the relevance to society in the new evaluation protocol.
+The review committee was impressed by the thorough and excellent preparation and execution of the review documents.
+The chair of the Peer Review Committee acknowledges the sound preparation (meeting with the international advisory board, phone, and skype contacts prior to the meeting).
+The new format for the site visit (representation of the research units to be interviewed) and attention to the relevance to society in the new evaluation protocol.

-The welcome by the Rector and the Deans, introduction by the director of VLAG, the terms of reference and bibliographic data, and the subsequent lively discussion with the university faculty, provided very helpful information for the Review Committee.
+The welcome by the Rector and the Dean, introduction by the director of VLAG, the terms of reference and bibliographic data and the subsequent lively discussion with the university faculty, proved very helpful information for the review committee.

-Overall the Review Committee felt welcome and regarded important as was evident by presence of the Rector and the availability of the President of the WUR Executive Board.
+Overall the committee felt welcome and regarded important as was evident by presence of the Rector and the availability of the president of the WUR board.